-Project C37 would allow the permanent trail to cross South 2nd St at High Street, Tumwater Drive, or 99E with a safer crossing design.
-Further study is needed to determine the best location for the crossing.
-A conceptual sketch of what the crossing could look like at Tumwater Drive is included in the Trail Plan report (Exhibit 2).
+Project C37 would allow the permanent trail to cross South 2nd St at Tumwater Drive.
+There is no marked crosswalk there currently, and traffic moves at high speeds through the area, making crossing hazardous for people walking or biking.
+This project pairs nicely with project FF22 for a family friendly route on Tumwater.
+A conceptual sketch of what the crossing could look like is included in the Trial Plan report (Exhibit 1).